msoucy/msoucy.me/content/seminars/evilC/_index.md

 }
 ```

+---

-However, it actually much more diabolical uses:
+However, it actually has much more diabolical uses:

 ```cpp
 int x,y,z;